-Along with the transformation of SM lepton doublets, mentioned previously, the right-handed neutrinos are triplet $\bm{3}$ under $A_4$ modular group with a $U(1)_X$ charge of 1 and modular weight $-1$.
-Since, with these charges we can not write an usual Dirac term, we introduce the Yukawa coupling to transform non-trivially under the $A_4$ modular group (triplets) and assigned with modular weight of 2, which is represented in Table\,\ref{tab:coupling}.
+Along with the transformation of lepton doublets mentioned previously, the right-handed fermion superfields transform as triplets under $A_4$ modular group with $U(1)_X$ charge of 1 and modular weight $-1$.
+Since, with these charge assignments we can not write the standard interaction term, we introduce the Yukawa couplings to transform non-trivially under the $A_4$ modular group (triplets) and assign with modular weight of 2, as represented in Table\,\ref{tab:coupling}.
 We use the modular forms of the coupling as {$\bm{Y}(\tau) = \left(y_{1}(\tau),y_{2}(\tau),y_{3}(\tau)\right)$}, which can be written in terms of Dedekind eta-function $\eta(\tau)$ and its derivative \cite{Feruglio:2017spp}, expressed in Eq.~\eqref{eq:Y-A4} (Appendix).
-Therefore, the invariant Dirac interaction Lagrangian, involves the active and right-handed neutrinos can be written as
+Therefore, the invariant Dirac superpotential involving the active and right-handed fermion superfields can be written as

-here, the subscript for the operator $\bm{Y} N_R$ indicates $A_4$ representation constructed by the product and $\{\alpha_D, \beta_D, \gamma_D\}$ are free parameters.
+Here, the subscript for the operator $\bm{Y} N_R$ indicates $A_4$ representation constructed by the product and $\{\alpha_D, \beta_D, \gamma_D\}$ are free parameters.
 The resulting Dirac neutrino mass matrix is found to be